Earn Points With Every Purchase

 - Dupuytren's Contracture: People suffering with this condition sometimes suffer from Peyronie's as their tissues are more prone to scarring.

-- Medications: some medications such as beta blockers, interferon (treats MS) and anti seizure medications may have a contributory factor.
+- Medications: some medications may have a contributory factor.

 - High blood pressure, hardening of the arteries, Diabetes: possible links with vascular conditions and peyronies.